The NRA run a sizeable calendar of Competitions through the year, engaging with multiple shooting Disciplines

 Where a match is 'Classified' the results are split so your scores are listed against others in the same class.
 Classified events have classifications detailed at the end of their listing in the GR&P Handbook (View online copy HERE)

-🦺 Volunteer Crew: Without dedicated volunteers this and may other competitions would not be able to field the amount of competitors wanting to take part.
-You can help out for as little as half a day, or if you fancy it – the whole weekend!
+🦺 Volunteer Range Team: Without dedicated volunteers this and may other competitions would not be able to field the amount of competitors wanting to take part.
+You can help out for as little as half a day, or if you fancy it – the whole event!

 CLICK HERE to find out more about the volunteer package and to sign up